oKermorgant/soft_body_demo/README.md

 # Demo of interaction betweem physics and visuals for Gazebo plugins

+A video of this demo can be found [here](https://box.ec-nantes.fr:443/index.php/s/dxATS28AgTfkw2i).

 # Model

 The model is a simple mass on top of a spring (`launch/mass_spring.sdf.xacro`).
 The spring shape is reconstructed (in the physics part) and sent to the visual part.